 Few schools in the country can match the rich Olympic tradition the University of Florida boasts.
 Since 1968, 163 Gators have represented 37 countries in 18 Olympiads, former and current Gator athletes have laid claim to 109 medals, including 50 golds.
 A total of 35 current and former UF athletes represented 17 countries in London at the 2012 Olympics and took home 18 medals, including six gold.
 If the Gator Nation was a nation recognized by the International Olympic Committee, it would have finished 10th for total medals earned in the 2012 Games.

 Recognizing that student-athletes face unique pressures, the University of Florida Athletic Department instituted the Office of Student Life in 1979.
-The award-winning program of personalized, professional guidance in numerous areas on a day-to-day basis has become a leader in student-athlete services, while also demonstrating UF's commitment to the "total development" philosophy for UF student-athletes.
+Now the Otis Hawkins Center, the award-winning program of personalized, professional guidance in numerous areas on a day-to-day basis has become a leader in student-athlete services, while also demonstrating UF's commitment to the "total development" philosophy for UF student-athletes.

 The University of Florida Athletic Association has a comprehensive substance abuse program and gambling awareness education program for all student athletes.
 In October 1998, the Office of Student Life was one of eight Division I programs to win the Program of Excellence for Life Skills Award, honoring excellence in academics and life skills program.

 University of Florida student-athletes, coaches and administrators have become a fixture in the Gainesville community and beyond, donating their time and effort to a number of community-related endeavors.
 The "Goodwill Gators" program was recognized by the National Consortium of Academics and Sports and received the 1998 Outreach and Service Award.
-In the 2013-14 season, 345 student-athletes participated in 4,034 hours of community service, partnering with 25 local schools, 12 civic organizations and 20 non-profit organizations.
+Florida student athletes remained involved in the community and beyond.
+A total of 449 UF student athletes participated in 4,365 hours of community service in 2014-15, partnering with 23 schools, 10 civic organizations and 22 non-profit organizations.

 Professional Sports Counseling Panel